Elecrow-RD/CrowPanel-Advance-7-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-800x480/readme.md

 **Version 1.4**

 Only the button component has been updated.
-All other hardware and I/O pins remain the same as in the previous version.
+All other hardware and I/O pins remain the same as in the 1.3 version.

+**Version 1.5**

+The hardware and software have not been modified; only the silkscreen has been updated.
+You can continue to use the 1.3 program and instructions.

 ### 3, product information